klickyfan/development-machine-builder/README.md

 4. Modify other configuration files as desired (by say, copying your version of each from your old laptop).

-5. Set the new laptop PowerShell Execution Policy from Restricted to RemoteSigned (as an administrator).
+5. Set the new laptop PowerShell Execution Policy from Restricted to Unrestricted (as an administrator).
+(You can set it back after.)

 6. Run KickOffBuild.ps1.